Leoxd19/Music-Discord-Bot/README.md

 ## Getting Started

-To use the bot, add it to your Discord server and use the following commands:
+To use the bot, add it to your Discord server.

-- !command1: Description of command 1.
-- !command2: Description of command 2.
+To use the help command, you can simply type !help in a Discord server where your bot is present.
+The bot will then send a message listing all of the available commands and their descriptions.

 ## Prerequisites